chocolatey/choco-wiki/Installation.md

 ## NuGet.exe + PowerShell Method

-You can also use nuget command line to download Chocolatey:
+You can also use NuGet command line to download Chocolatey:

  `nuget install chocolatey` or `nuget install chocolatey -pre`